SteveUpton/matplotlib-chernoff-faces/README.md

 # Create a Chernoff Face for each row of the DataFrame
 df_faces['cface'] = df_faces.apply(CFace.create_cface_from_row, axis=1, feature_map=feature_map)

-# Visualise the Chernoff faces (this example assumes 20 rows in df_faces
+# Visualise the Chernoff Faces (this example assumes 20 rows in df_faces)
 fig = plt.figure(figsize=(10,8))
 for i in range(len(df_faces)):
     ax = fig.add_subplot(4, 5, i+1, aspect='equal')